effective green fluorescent dye for bioanalysis

 Figure 10: Chromeo 488 antibody conjugates in widefield and GSDIM microscopy.

-The following selected papers cite the use of and/or provide additional information about Chromeo 488:
+The following selected publications cite the use of and/or provide additional information about Chromeo 488:

 - “STED microscopy with a MHz pulsed stimulated-Raman-scattering source” by Rankin et al (2009) Optics Express 17(18):15679-15684.